Netherlands manager Koeman hospitalised with heart problems | Goal.com

 Netherlands manager Koeman hospitalised with heart problems

-Netherlands manager Ronald Koeman is in hospital in Amsterdam with heart problems, his agent has confirmed.
+Netherlands manager Ronald Koeman is in hospital in Amsterdam after undergoing emergency heart surgery, his agent has confirmed.

 Koeman's representative Rob Jansen said the former Dutch international defender is in a stable condition after requiring medical treatment.